EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/api.md

       --status [status]                                                               optional: create or update the status of the API, can be A (for Active) or I for (Inactive).
       --authprovider [ident]                                                          optional: create or update the ident of the authentication provider for the API.
       --comments [comments]                                                           optional: create or update a description of the API.
-      --section [name]                                                                optional: The section of the API you wish to export (e.g. resources, functions, datasources).
+      --section [name]                                                                optional: Export Only -The named section of the API you wish to export (e.g. resources, functions, datasources).
-      --section_filter [filter]                                                       optional: The section filter of the API you wish to export (name=foo&version=v1).
+      --section_filter [filter]                                                       optional: Export Only -The section filter of the API you wish to export (name=foo&version=v1).
       -d, --directory [directory]                                                     Required for extract, the name of a directory to extract ZIP files.
       -f, --file [file]                                                               optional: for import/export/extract, the name of a file to read from/save to, if unspecified, use stdin/stdout.
       --format [json|zip]                                                             optional: for import/export, this sets the output type of the export default: zip.